Azure-Samples/sample-mdw-serverless/README.md

 In some cases daily files may contain previous dates of data.
 In such scenarios it is recomended to fix alter the directory structure, and reflect the right location/partition.

-Read more on this function [here](./functions/getting_started.md)
+Read more on this function [here](./functions/getting_started.md).

-When calling the azure function, you would need to have the following post payload defined in the activity, using the dynamic content.
+When calling the azure function ('bronze2silver - Azure Function' Pipeline), you would need to have the following post payload defined in the activity, using the dynamic content.

 ```json
 @concat('{',